XHSLS-TDT: History

 On November 1, 1985, the Dirección del Centro de Producción de Televisión Imevisión de San Luis Potosí (Imevisión Television Production Center San Luis Potosí) was launched to produce local opt-out programming for Imevisión.
 By 1990, given changing circumstances and the impending privatization of Imevisión, the agreement had been phased out, and instead a new television station was built, XHSLS-TV channel 9; XHSLS was permitted in May 1987 and replaced an earlier station on channel 7.
 It boasted repeaters in Matehuala (XHATS-TV channel 4, which stopped operating early in the 2000s) and Tamazunchale (XHAZS-TV channel 6).
 XHAZS never operated in digital, and its concession was not renewed.

 XHSLS signed on in digital in July 2015.
 The digital facility was more powerful than the analog channel 9, whose actual effective radiated power was lower than authorized due to an aging transmitter.
 The station shut off its analog signal on December 16, 2015, along with other San Luis Potosí stations.

-Historia

-Toma inicio con fecha 28 de octubre de 1985 y mediante el Decreto publicado el 1 de noviembre del mismo año, se creó la Dirección del Centro de Producción de Televisión INMEVISIÓN de San Luis Potosí, como un medio de comunicación del Gobierno del Estado destinado a transmitir programas específicos orientados al mejoramiento de las condiciones de vida de los habitantes del Estado de San Luis Potosí, operando con base en un convenio celebrado con la Dirección General de Radio, Televisión y Cinematografía a través de la Red de Televisión Rural de México, con un permiso que sería otorgado el 12 de mayo de 1987.